 Ahoy, fellow boaters.

 My name is Brandon Wright and I’m the Founder and CEO of Barnacle Systems.
 Over the past few months, I’ve not only seen reports of an increase in boat-related thefts abroad, but I’ve also seen it at my local marina and yacht club.
 Before I started Barnacle, I developed surveillance and security systems as a Project Manager and Electrical Engineer at FLIR Government Systems for nearly a decade.
 These systems protected royal palaces, military bases, international borders, and other high-value assets.
-Now, I’ll tell you, the feeling that you get when you’ve been able to scare off a bad guy or, even better, apprehend that bad guy is truly a one of a kind feeling.
-I’d like to translate my experience of protecting high valued assets into the following useful tips that boaters can use to protect their boats and their gear.
+Now, I’ll tell you, the feeling that you get when you’ve been able to scare off a bad guy or, even better, apprehend that bad guy is truly a one-of-a-kind feeling.
+I’d like to translate my experience of protecting high-valued assets into the following useful tips that you can use to protect your boat and gear.

 Observations from boat and accessory thefts